dmm1/Ecosphere-Finance/README.md

 ## Integraton
 This App is part of the Ecosphere project.
 You can eighter use it standalone or integrate it with other Ecosphere apps wich are indeed for private usage.

-The following apps are currently available for Public:
+The following apps are currently/soon available for Public:

 - Ecosphere Accounts
 - Ecosphere Life